mprinc/eslint/docs/developer-guide/working-with-plugins.md

 ```

-**Note:** Please note that configuration will not enable any of the plugin's rules by default, and instead should be treated as a standalone config.
+**Note:** Please note that <span class='important'>configuration will not enable any of the plugin's rules by default</span>, and instead should be treated as a standalone config.
 This means that you must specify your plugin name in the `plugins` array as well as any rules you want to enable that are part of the plugin.
 Any plugin rules must be prefixed with the short or long plugin name.
 See [Configuring Plugins](../user-guide/configuring.md#configuring-plugins) for more information.

 ### Peer Dependency